Census Scams: How to Spot and Combat Them

-Though the coronavirus pandemic initially hindered door to door census-taking activity for 2020, the Census Bureau resumed follow-up visits to approximately 56 million U.S. households in July.
+Door to door census-taking activity was hindered in early 2020, but the Census Bureau resumed follow-up visits to approximately 56 million U.S. households in July.
 This, of course, still makes it a viable option for those with malicious intent to show up at your home and claim to be a Census Bureau representative.
 With this type of scam, they'd identify themselves as a census taker and ask you questions that are designed to gather personal information outside the scope of the census.

 To verify that you’re greeting an official Census Bureau employee, make sure they have an ID badge that includes their name, matching photograph, a Department of Commerce watermark, and an expiration date.

 Authorized census takers will also carry an official bag and a Census Bureau-approved laptop or phone bearing the department’s official logo, and will only conduct their work between 9 a.m. and 9 p.m. local time.

 Signs of a Census Scam

 There are some tells that can give away a census scam.
 Being aware of some of the most common signs can make it easier to avoid falling victim.

 - Being asked to share sensitive information that's outside the scope of the census (i.e. your Social Security number, mother's maiden name, etc.)